ShaheryarAyub/Assignment_1/README.md

-Assignment No. 1 with function in C++
+Assignment No. 1 with classes in C++